nriveira/runDLC/README.md

 	cdw2

-This will change directory to the work directory, and make directory with the specified name.
-The work directory is used because we will need to write into the directory, which is not able to be done in the home directory.
+This will change directory to the work2 directory, and make directory with the specified name.
+The work2 directory is used because we will need to write into the directory, which is not able to be done in the home directory.
 Feel free to make a project folder for all of the contents, which can be done using

 	mkdir [name of directory]